intronic/eph-titanic-js/README.md

 # Titanic Exercise in JS

 This is the Titanic exercise in JS.

 ## Usage: Development

-For development usage, an http server is required, such as [Python SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html)
+For development usage, a node http server can be run as follows:

 <pre>
 git clone https://github.com/intronic/eph-titanic-js.git
 cd eph-titanic-js
-python -m SimpleHTTPServer 8000
+npm run http
 </pre>

-Then open the html page in a browser: ```http://localhost:8000/```
+Then open the html page in a browser: ```http://localhost:8080/```

 ## Testing